 \subsection{Loss Functions}

-We predict a fixed $M=20$ number of parts, which is generally much greater than the true number of parts in the ground-truth labels.
+We predict a fixed number $M=20$ of parts, which is generally much greater than the true number of parts in the ground-truth labels.
 The ordering of the predicted parts has no reason to match the ordering of the ground-truth ones.
-To solve this, we use the Hungarian Matching as in \cite{detr} to match the predictions to the ground-truth ones during training, with the cost of assignment computed as a weighted sum given by the binary crossentropy loss and the dice loss between the predicted and ground truth parts.
-This loss is the same as the one used to train the part segmentation:
+To solve this, we use the Hungarian algorithm as in \cite{detr} to match the predictions to the ground-truth ones during training.
+The cost of assignment is computed as a weighted sum given by the binary cross entropy loss and the dice loss between the predicted and ground truth parts: